ZoodSood/tg-subscribe/README.md

 - **Need to add more channels or admins?** Edit `private_channels` and `ADMINS_ID_LIST` in `config.py`.

 ## Notes
-- All Tron/legacy payment code has been removed.
-Only Solana is supported.
+- Tron payment has been removed.
+Only Solana is supported, for now.
-- For advanced customization, review the code in `src/bot/handlers/` and `src/bot/utils/solana_service.py`.
+- For advanced customization, review the code in `src/bot/`.
-- For automated testing and deployment, see the TODO list for planned CI/CD improvements.
-(CI/CD pipeline coming soon)
+- For automated testing and deployment, see the TODO list for planned improvements.
+(CI/CD pipeline with Docker coming soon)

 ---